AdarshDogra-CloudDevops/azurelabguide/Exercise2-cloudshell.md

 # Exercise 2 – Using Cloud Shell to Prepare Docker Build Files
+**In this exercise, you will use Azure Cloud Shell to create Docker build files.
+You will write a Dockerfile, create a sample HTML file, and build a container image that will be stored in your ACR.**

 1. In the Azure Portal, click the **Cloud Shell** icon.